 Message from the Chair

-At USC, the Aerospace and Mechanical Engineering (AME) Department’s faculty has adopted several Strategic Themes to help guide the directions and enrich the contents of our education and research programs, at both the undergraduate and graduate levels.
+At USC, faculty from the Department of Aerospace and Mechanical Engineering (AME) have adopted several strategic themes to help guide the direction and enrich the content of our educational and research programs, at both the undergraduate and graduate levels.
 These can be found under Research Areas.

 Descriptions of our educational programs can be accessed under Academics.

 In addition, AME actively supports several student design-and-build competitions that include volunteers from all undergraduate years, along with graduate students and faculty mentors.
 Among these projects are: the AIAA Design/Build/Fly competition, the ASME Formula race car competition, the SpaceX Hyperloop Pod Competition, and the ASME Human Powered Vehicle Challenge.
 These and other student groups can be found under Current Students.

 Also, a year-long senior projects laboratory course facilitates access to the AME faculty’s research thrusts.
 Moreover, a selected number of undergraduate Merit Research Scholars have an opportunity to participate in academic research through a program supported by the USC Viterbi School of Engineering.

 During your visit to this site, I trust you will discover the enthusiasm our faculty, students and staff have for the disciplines of aerospace engineering and mechanical engineering, as well as the educational, vocational and research opportunities we offer our students.